Iman-Jamali/fullstack-playbook/docker.md

         - Is specified by the directory path inside the container filesystem and a name divided by a colon (e.g., `myData:/app/data`).
         - Persist even on container removal.
 Can be reused.
         - Won't be recreated on container (re)start.
+        - Named volumes need to be defined under top-level `volumes` block in `docker compose` file
   - Bind Mount (manged by user): When you use a bind mount, a file or directory on the host machine is mounted into a container.
     - The file or directory is referenced by its full path on the host machine (e.g. `/Users/iman/code/fullstack-playbook/todo-app/todo-be:/app`).
     - Read-Writeable